 After all was said and done, I was back on a plane headed to the desert, Saudi Arabia.

 Then after several weeks, I was back on the plane en route back to Cuba.
+However, this time I visited Varadero Beach and continued to document what I saw.

 I stayed with the same family I stayed with in my previous trip.
 Sadly, just after I left Cuba, Hurricane Irma hit the island’s northern coast including Havana.